system-dev-formations/systemdevlabs/git-beginner/finish.md

-Merci pour avoir utiliser ce lab
+Thanks for using this lab